thisunravisara/hello-world/README.md

 ```sh
 npm install -g ionic
 ```
 ###### 4. Install Sass ( Ruby will be required.
-Run this command in 'Start Command prompt with Ruby' or check 'Note' at the bottom of this section )
+In case of command not recognized issue, run the command in 'Start Command prompt with Ruby' or [see here](./README.md#user-content-windows---command-not-recognized-issue) )
 ```sh
 gem install compass
 ```